Saianiruthm/pandasproject2/README.md

 ## Overveiw

-This repository contains a Python script (`index.py`) and a dataset (`weatherHistory.csv`) for analyzing historical weather data.
-The script preprocesses the data and derives various insights to understand different aspects of the weather patterns recorded.
+This repository contains a Python script (`index.py`), (`insights.py`) and a dataset (`weatherHistory.csv`) for analyzing historical weather data.
+The script preprocesses the data and derives various insights and visualisations to understand different aspects of the weather patterns recorded.

 ## Dataset